Internationally, Nationally and Regionally Recognized

 State v M.E.: Stay of Adjudication and ultimately a dismissal.

 M.E. was charged with gross misdemeanor interference with a 911 call and misdemeanor DWI.
-Jack was able to negotiation a dismissal of the DWI case and a stay of adjudication on the 911 case.
+Jack was able to negotiation a dismissal of the DWI case and a stay of adjudication on the 911 case which too was ultimately dismissed.
 In other words, M.E. was able to walk out of the courtroom without any criminal convictions and no time to serve.

 State v.
 B.M.: case dismissed